DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Tutorial-1/index.md

 ### Add a collider

+The ball needs a [Collider][] component so that it can detect and respond to collisions with other objectts in thet game.

 ### Add
    - Add tag (be sure it goes on the prefab)
    - Create and add Physics 2D material